rushxn/lego-programs/README.md

 # lego-programs

-The file linked is the code for line tracking.
-It can follow a black line.
-The line tracking is done using the color sensor included with the kit.
+The file linked is  to move forward one foot.
+Remember to adjust which motors to drive based on your robot configuration.